Colorado Politics

 Homicides are down in Denver by 48% in 2025 compared to the year before, police said, citing the city’s focus on areas where violent crimes have persisted as a reason for the crime reduction.

-The police said part of that strategy is dismantling criminal networks.
-The police said they also worked to remove firearms from the streets and deployed technology to fight crime.
+Police said part of that strategy is dismantling criminal networks.
+They also worked to remove firearms from the streets and deployed technology to fight crime.

 The city had 37 homicides in 2025, compared to 70 in 2024, police said.